An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Wait a minute, how would they know how and where to meet?

 -They will know.
 Mr. Wang is the time keeper, he has the clock, and he knows everything.
 He will be the judge.

 Once again, John was mesmerized!
 “So, Mr. Wang knew everything about my trip here?
 He probably even knows how this thing will end!”
 John started re-memorizing his encounters with Mr. Wang…all of them were strange – to say the least.
 This man intrigued him from the very first sight and especially after the last meeting when Wang advised him to only look at the big picture – same advice he received from J.J.
 Things were getting complicated into John’s mind and he didn’t like this situation at all.
 He was trained to simplify, to get rid of the unnecessary details which do not matter to the final outcome.

--Zhaohui…I can only say that I am sorry – I didn’t know…
+-Zhaohui…I can only say that I am so sorry – I didn’t know…

 -So you are telling me that J.J. knows about this story and he sent me here on purpose.
 Is he also part of it?

 -He definitely knows more than you do, John; the fact that he sent you here is yet another way of confirming that he is tighten up to the facts through his ancestors.
 You both are.
 I do not know what sort of relationships were between your forefather and J.J.’s, but you both belong to the same cosmological circle of destiny – the Curse of the General.